fgassert/responsive-app/_site/README.md

 A lightweight responsive framework for fullscreen web applications.
 Built in HTML, CSS3, and javascript.

-Supports all modern browsers, IE 8+, iOS.
+Supports all modern browsers, IE 9+, iOS.
+Limited functionality in IE8.

 ### TODO
  - [ ] Verify IE and Mobile Support